There’s no turning back now guys. It’s been 8 months since I stopped dying my hair and I’m like really gray now.

 - Going Gray: Why I Stopped Dying My Hair

 - Going Gray: 5 Months and Counting

-Photos by my girl Jenn at Monkey & Squirrel
+Photos by Jenn at Monkey & Squirrel